kristiandiana/test/README.md

 We will be using Monday.com as a way to organize our project as use of this system will make it easy for us to adhere to the Scrum framework.
 We will use a Kanban Board style system which will allow sprint progress to be easily monitored.
 Tickets (tasks) will be assigned to members, and are expected to be completed by a designated due date.

 ### Code Acceptance: The Definition of Done
-*You may edit the below DoD to match your project/preferences.*

 Below we define the Definition of Done for this project, i.e. what needs to the included in a pull request for the pull request to be accepted by the Product Owner:
 - Code Complete (satisfies feature associated to the ticket)
 - Passed Code Review by Scrum Master
 - Passed Unit Tests/Other testing developed for the feature
-- Documentation Updated
+- Documentation Updated (Sufficient Commenting)
 - Ready to be integrated with Main Branch (no merge conflicts)